demisto/content/Packs/Jira/Integrations/JiraV2/README.md

 ## Mirror In And Out Custom Fields:

-**Important note:** Once you&#39;ve changed a field in XSOAR it can&#39;t be mirrored in.
-Meaning: changes that will be made in Jira won&#39;t affect this field anymore in XSOAR (relevant for all field types and not only custom fields).

 ### Add a new custom field and add it to the incident type&#39;s layout:

 Add a new custom field and add it to the incident type&#39;s layout: